Area residents have about 24 hours before Hurricane Irene will bring hard rain and heavy winds.

 If you haven't already done so, it's probably wise to get a few essentials, such as bottled water and batteries in case of extended power outages.

-Odenton Patch spent much of Friday checking out local stores to see what's in stock.
+Severn and Odenton Patch spent Friday checking out local stores to see what's in stock.
 Keep in mind that all stores may still be getting shipments of certain products, so if they don't have something now, they may be getting more before the storm hits.
 And also be aware that a full stock of an item can go quickly.

 We were successful in getting batteries and bottled water at the market Friday morning, but by the time we returned in the afternoon, bottled water was cleaned out.
 However, plenty of batteries remained.

 The had a few flashlights left on Friday morning, as well as a few cases of bottled water and a good selection of batteries.

 The was also out of water, but was expecting a shipment later Friday.
 The store was out of flashlights on Friday morning.

 Safeway in Gambrills appeared to be out of water, but had a good supply of other staples, includingbread.

 is reportedly low on batteries, but may be getting more.

 We're told that the put out a big display of batteries at 6:30 p.m.